Feeds

 Use case: Compliance, audit logs, historical research

-Mirror Sync (SYNC)
+Mirror Sync (MIRROR)

 Mirror mode: Keep in sync with source